Robomarti/Tiralabra/documentation/Implementation document.md

 #### Bowyer-Watson algorithm

 The Bowyer-Watson version of the Delaunay triangulation has a time complexity of O(n log n) where n is the count of all the rooms on the map.
-However, my implementation of it has a time complexity of O(n^2), since I wanted to prioritize completing the application first, instead of optimizing the algorithm.
+However, my implementation of it has a time complexity of O(n^3), since I wanted to prioritize completing the application first, instead of optimizing the algorithm.
+The time complexity of O(n^3) instead of O(n^2) comes from quick and dirty the workaround I had to do to fix the faulty Wikipedia pseudocode.

 #### Prim's algorithm

-### Breadth-first search
+#### Breadth-first search

-### Flood fill
+#### Flood fill

 ## Possible flaws and improvements